 As far as bundled accessories goes, you’ll only receive a multi-lingual user’s manual, along with 2x USB 3.0 cables with varying lengths.
 Both cables, end-to-end, terminates in a standard USB 3.0 male port.

-THE Silicon Power Armor A80:
+Silicon Power Armor A80:

 The Silicon Power Armor A80 is a drive that looks so simple, I could categorize it as a classy one with bits of industrialized approach to its design.
 Top surface is just flat, with only the Silicon Power logo interfering with the simplicity.
 The A80 we got here features a glittering metallic Blue surface, and underneath its pretty facade lies a full metal enclosure construction.